Maha polls: NCP plots Chavan's downfall; backs Congress rebel

-The Nationalist Congress Party has decided to support an independent candidate -- Congress rebel Vilas Patil Undalkar -- against former Maharashtra chief minister Prithviraj Chavan in the Karad (South) constituency during the assembly elections
+The NCP has decided to support Congress rebel Vilas Patil Undalkar against former Maharashtra CM Prithviraj Chavan in the Karad (South) constituency during the assembly elections

 After snapping ties with Congress in the run up to the October 15 Maharashtra polls, the Sharad Pawar-led NCP has decided to support Congress rebel Vilas Patil Undalkar against Chief Minister Prithviraj Chavan from Karad South assembly constituency.

 NCP has withdrawn the name of its candidate Rajendra Yadav from the constituency stating that it will back Undalkar, who is a seven-time MLA.